Author Guidelines

 Copyright notice

-All research articles published in the Journal of Dietitians Association of Nigeria are fully open access: immediately freely available to read, download and share.
-Articles are published under the terms of a Creative Commons license which permits use, distribution, and reproduction in any medium, provided the original work is properly cited.
+All research articles published in the Journal of Dietitians Association of Nigeria are fully open access: immediately freely available to read, download, and share.
+Articles are published under the terms of a Creative Commons license that permits use, distribution, and reproduction in any medium, provided that the original work is properly cited.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-The Journal of Dietitians Association of Nigeria (JDAN) is the official Journal of the Dietitians Association of Nigeria, is a peer-reviewed publication, and is published biannually, two volumes per year.
-The primary focus of the journal is the publication of basic and applied studies in dietetics, medical nutrition therapy, nutritional sciences, food sciences, diet-related diseases, and related fields.
+The primary focus of the journal is the publication of basic and applied studies in human nutrition, dietetics, food sciences, health sciences, diet-related diseases, and related fields.
 The following types of manuscripts are considered: original research articles, review articles, issues and opinions, special communications, letters to the Editor, book reviews, and proceedings of symposia.
-The journal is intended for a wide audience, including, dietitians, nutritionists, biochemists, health professionals, home economists, policymakers, students of dietetics/nutrition and related fields, health educators, and all those in the health sciences.
+The journal is intended for a wide audience, including dietitians, nutritionists, biochemists, health professionals, home economists, policymakers, students of dietetics/nutrition and related fields, health educators, and all those in the health sciences, basic medical sciences, and agriculture.

 Disclaimer